wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OpcUaQuickStart.md

 ```

 When the command completes successfully (a 204 is returned by curl), your OPC UA data source has been created.
 If you receive a 400 error, check the JSON file for errors.
 If you receive a 404 or 500 error, check to make sure Edge Data Store is running on your computer.
+WHICH JSON FILE?
+THE ONE FROM STEP 3?

 ## Configure OPC UA data selection